metachaos-systems/glasnost/README-en.md

 In the `authors` objects, the` filters` property must exist even if it's an empty object `{}`, but the properties for  individual filters may be absent.

-There is a general rule for tag and title filters: posts that do not have a whitelisted tag are removed from the set and afterwards posts that have a blacklisted tag are removed.
-Whitelist filter is not applied if `whitelist` property doesn't exist.
+Whitelisting for tags and titles are applied first: all posts that do not match whitelisting rules are discarded.
+Whitelist filter is ignored if absent.
+Blacklist rules are applied next: all posts that match any of the blacklist rules are discarded.

 ### Example of filters for @ontofractal